 Traditional models of people development focus on the development of professional skills.
 However, millennials are rejecting the traditional model for several reasons.
-According to Harvard’s “2018 State of Leadership Development Report” millennials are rejecting traditional models of people development for four reasons:
+According to Harvard’s “2018 State of Leadership Development Report” millennials are rejecting traditional models of leadership development for four reasons:

 - Consisting of poor content.